 Labels can be an incredibly powerful connector for your online and offline marketing efforts.
 Put a label on each finished product with a label that said something like, “Follow us on Facebook,” or “Visit us online for X Tips on How to Best Use This [Product].”

 Labels make it quick to switch out the things you want to promote or use to drive traffic online and can be at the ready to promote everything from your next webinar to your blog sign-up form.

 One of the most effective tools you have in your marketing arsenal, both online and offline, is the almighty call-to-action button.

 This magnificent little button (or text) tells the reader what to do next.
 Without it, no sparks go off in the reader’s brain to actually do anything with the content they’re ingesting.

-Include a call to action in all of your print campaigns and combine it with a digital landing page.
+Include a call to action in all of your print campaigns and combine it with a digital landing page (Hint: Use a custom page if you’re a website subscriber from MI4P).
 Where do you want them to end up online with your print campaign?
 Determine that and build around it.

 If you want your customers to get started designing online, your offline, direct mail call-to-action might be “Start your next masterpiece today at acmeprinting.com/design-online,” and would then connect to the desired landing page.

 For best results integrating print and digital, be an example to your print buyers.
 Offer exemplary services digitally through online ordering capabilities on your website and combine that with impossible to ignore marketing both online (social media) and offline (direct mail).

 Need help?
 Here’s a BONUS you won’t want to miss out on: